FelisDiligens/joplin-plugin-multimd-table-tools/README.md

 ## ✨ Features

+### Edit tables
-- Create new tables with ease.
+- Create new tables with a dialog.
 - Format and minify Markdown tables (without breaking MultiMarkdown tables).
 - Add, delete, and move table rows and columns.
 - Align text left, center, or right.
 - Jump to next or previous cell with `Tab` and `Shift` + `Tab`.
+- Adds hotkeys, [see below](#hotkeys). *(opt-out)*
 - Convert tables between HTML, Markdown, and CSV.

+### Configurable
-- Choose MultiMarkdown or GitHub Flavored Markdown table format in the settings. *(personal preference, MultiMarkdown is default)*
+- Choose between MultiMarkdown or GitHub Flavored Markdown table format in the settings. *(personal preference, MultiMarkdown is default)*
-- Adds hotkeys, [see below](#hotkeys). *(opt-out)*
 - Disable features if you don't like them *(toolbar buttons, contextmenu items, hotkeys)*.
   - This also makes this plugin compatible with other plugins that use the same hotkeys or equally named contextmenu items.
+- Change how `Tab` and `Enter` behave

+### Markdown-it extension
 - Enable a forked version of the `markdown-it-multimd-table` extension in the settings. *(opt-in)*
   - Allows you to place table captions below a table.
 See [this forum post](https://discourse.joplinapp.org/t/multimarkdown-table-captions-above-table-not-below/2819).